-Thus, it is both the rate and the quantity at which you consume electrical energy that affects how much it costs the utility, and ultimately you, to deliver electricity.
+Both the rate and the quantity at which you consume electrical energy affects how much it costs the utility, and ultimately you, to deliver electricity.

-Given this, it is clear that there is more to managing the use of electricity consumption than just using less of it.
-While most conservation programs will reduce your energy costs and may affect demand, a deliberate effort to control your demand load management - can have a significant impact on reducing your bill.
+It is clear that there is more to managing the use of electricity consumption than just using less of it.
+While most conservation programs will reduce your energy costs and may affect demand, a deliberate effort to control your demand-load management can have a significant impact on reducing your bill.